evanl23/learn-git/README.md

 # Learning Git

-This project is intended to get you up to speed with the software tools Git and GitHub, which you will be using both during Quant and in your classes, projects, and careers afterwards.
+This repository is intended to get you up to speed with the software tools Git and GitHub, which you will be using during quant meetings and in your classes, projects, and careers afterwards.
 This is not meant to be comprehensive but instead give you a place to get started.
 After finishing the assignment, you'll be able to use the Git commands clone, pull, add, commit, and push, as well